catmaid/CATMAID/API_CHANGELOG.md

   Now accepts the optional parameters user_id and type to further constrain the result.
 Type is a transaction label string, e.g. 'skeletons.import'.

+- `POST /{project_id}/skeletons/import`:
+  Now accepts the optional boolean parameter replace_annotations, which can be used to remove all existing annotations if an existing neuron/skeleton is replaced with force=true.

 ### Deprecations

 None.